Skip to content

 Because HitKeep serves all assets from the same origin, a default-src 'self' policy is achievable without allowlisting external CDNs.

-HitKeep is fully operational with no outbound internet access:
+HitKeep core analytics can run with no outbound internet access:

 • No license server calls